-Maggie Boepple joined The Performing Arts Center at the World Trade Center (PAC@WTC) in 2012 as President/Director following a distinguished international career in public service, administration and government relations.
+Maggie Boepple joined The Ronald O. Perelman Center for the Performing Arts in 2012 as President/Director following a distinguished international career in public service, administration and government relations.

-As President/Director of the PAC@WTC, she is responsible for developing and executing the center’s artistic and programmatic vision.
+As President/Director of the The Perelman Center, she is responsible for developing and executing the center’s artistic and programmatic vision.
 Over the past three years, Boepple has built a world-class core artistic and operational leadership team, defined a new design direction for the building, and conducted a successful architect search.

-Prior to joining PAC@WTC, Boepple was President of the Lower Manhattan Cultural Council where, under her direction, the Council ran the largest artist residency program in New York, produced summer performance series, and created innovative arts programs, including the Lent Space Art Park and studios on Governor’s Island.
+Prior to joining the Perelman Center, Boepple was President of the Lower Manhattan Cultural Council where, under her direction, the Council ran the largest artist residency program in New York, produced summer performance series, and created innovative arts programs, including the Lent Space Art Park and studios on Governor’s Island.

 She also served as Senior Advisor to the Commissioner of Transport in London on the Private Public Partnership for the London Underground and led the team that reorganized the newly created super- agency, Transport for London.